Exploring BDSM Submission: Safe BDSM Practices For Submissive Roles

 Service submission refers to acts of service which the dominant partner commands of a submissive partner during BDSM activity.
 This could mean that you favor a sexual act that is providing a need or want from the dominant partner as a submissive.
 The submissive can often serve the dominant one, resulting in pleasure for both partners.
 Female submission is common but is not always the case.

 For example, a dom might command you, as the submissive partner, to do something specific to their body for pleasure.
-It can also incorporate props, toys, foods, etc. At BDSM clubs or during BDSM activities, there is sometimes more than one person in the service submission role; group play and observation (voyeurism) is sometimes involved in these scenarios.
+It can also incorporate props, toys, foods, etc. At BDSM clubs or during BDSM activities, there is sometimes more than one person in the service submission role; group play and observation (voyeurism) are sometimes involved in these scenarios.

 What does dom mean in dating?